 CCC Market Position

-CCC has great market momentum having recently signed new automakers, insurance companies and body shop chains.
-Their shop first approach has allowed CCC to offer a complete and seamless solution for shops that includes estimating, workshop management and parts ordering in a complete package.
-This shop first approach grown out of an estimating platform has allowed CCC to make inroads throughout the marketplace and capture contracts from automaker, insurance companies part manufacturers and body shop groups.
+CCC has market momentum and is adding clients and market share.
+Their shop first approach has allowed CCC to offer a complete solution for repair shops.
+This includes estimating, shop management and parts ordering.
+This shop first approach has helped CCC capture OE business from OEC and body shop business from OPS.

 - Repair Data Delivery: The ability to provide repair information and trouble codes to the vehicle at the time of repair

 - Visual Inspection: The ability to use an AI tool to identify damage and prepare a visual damage estimate

 - Vehicle Scanning: Tools that allow shops to certify that all electronic systems have been returned to pre-loss condition